 Abstract

-Combined Pulmonary Fibrosis and Emphysema (CPFE), recognized as a distinct pulmonary syndrome in 2022, is characterized by unique clinical features and pathogenesis that can lead to respiratory failure and death.
-However, the diagnosis of CPFE presents significant challenges that impede effective treatment.
-Here, we assembled a multicenter dataset of three-dimensional (3D) computed tomography (CT) images of patients lungs from multiple hospitals across different provinces in China, including Xiangya Hospital, West China Hospital, and Fujian Provincial Hospital.
-Utilizing this dataset, we developed CPFENet, a deep learning-assisted diagnostic model specifically designed for CPFE patients.
-This model accurately classifies patients into CPFE, chronic obstructive pulmonary disease (COPD), and pulmonary fibrosis based on 3D CT data, demonstrating diagnostic performance comparable to that of professional radiologists.
-Furthermore, we extracted radiomic features from the 3D CT images to generate a CPFE score, a robust and efficient metric for characterizing the presence of CPFE.
-Using this score, we identified significant differences in CPFE scores between genders.
-To validate our findings, we retrospectively analyzed the gender distribution of patients across the participating hospitals, corroborating the accuracy of our results.
-Overall, our study represents the first multicenter systematic investigation of CPFE, providing a diagnostic model and clinical indicators that enable accurate classification and characterization of the syndrome.
-This research offers a valuable direction and benchmark for future studies on CPFE, potentially facilitating the development of targeted therapeutic strategies and improving patient outcomes.
+Combined Pulmonary Fibrosis and Emphysema (CPFE), formally recognized as a distinct pulmonary syndrome in 2022, is characterized by unique clinical features and pathogenesis that can lead to respiratory failure and death.
+However, the diagnosis of CPFE presents significant challenges that hinder effective treatment.
+Here, we assembled a multicenter dataset of three-dimensional (3D) computed tomography (CT) images of patients' lungs from multiple hospitals across different provinces in China, including Xiangya Hospital, West China Hospital, and Fujian Provincial Hospital.
+Utilizing this dataset, we developed CPFENet, a deep learning-assisted diagnostic model specifically designed for CPFE diagnosis.
+This model accurately classifies patients into CPFE and chronic obstructive pulmonary disease (COPD), achieving diagnostic performance comparable to that of professional radiologists.
+Furthermore, we developed a CPFE score derived from radiomic analysis of 3D CT images, which effectively quantifies disease characteristics.
+Notably, female patients demonstrated significantly higher CPFE scores than males, suggesting potential sex-specific differences in CPFE.
+Overall, our study establishes the first diagnostic framework for CPFE, providing a diagnostic model and clinical indicators that enable accurate classification and characterization of the syndrome.

 Article activity feed